skalenetwork/mirage-manager/docs/Staking.md

 modifier onlyExistingActiveNode(NodeId node)
 ```

-_Ensures that the specified node exists and is active_
+**dev:** _Ensures that the specified node exists and is active_

 ### receive

+Fallback function to receive rewards

 ```solidity
 receive() external payable
 ```

-Fallback function to receive rewards

-_Emits RewardReceived when funds are sent to the contract
+**dev:** _Emits RewardReceived when funds are sent to the contract
 Received funds are automatically shared among all enabled nodes
 Staking the root fund to distribute rewards proportionally based on stake_

 ### initialize

+Initializes the Staking contract

 ```solidity
 function initialize(address initialAuthority, contract ICommittee committee_, contract INodes nodes_, contract IRewardWallet rewardWalletReference_) external
 ```

-Initializes the Staking contract

-_This function is called only once during contract deployment following the proxy pattern_
+**dev:** _This function is called only once during contract deployment following the proxy pattern_

 #### Parameters